yaoGroupAnomalyDetection/SystemLibraryCallTraceCollect/README.md

 # traceCollect
-open tutorial for strace/ltrace to collect system calls for further analysis
+open tutorial for strace/ltrace to collect system calls for program analysis

 ## Intro: